 - The climate is as welcoming as the people.
-Malta’s weather is typically Mediterranean, with mild winters and hot summers.
+Malta’s weather is typically the Mediterranean, with mild winters and hot summers.
 Winter days have an average of 6 hours of sunshine; this doubles in summer!
-Most winter days, the temperatures get to double figures and to make things even better, the average water temperature is 16°C, and 28°C in the summer.
+Most winter days, the temperatures get to double figures and to make things even better, the average water temperature is 16°C and 28°C in the summer.
 Malta sailing sessions are rarely lost because of too little or too much wind.

 - The Maltese islands are well-served by their national airline, and most of the European budget carriers, along with Emirates and Turkish Airways, bring people in from Eastern Europe, Asia, Africa, and beyond.